lirantal/essential-nodejs-security-book/manuscript/csrf.md

 ### ExpressJS With lusca Library

-[lusca](https://github.com/krakenjs/lusca) is a web application security middleware, which amongst many other features that were covered in earlier chapters, also provides CSRF Token security and integrates with web application frameworks such as ExpressJS.
+[lusca](https://github.com/krakenjs/lusca) is a web application security middleware, which amongst many other features that were covered in earlier chapters, also provide CSRF Token security and integrates with web application frameworks such as ExpressJS.

 ![npm version](images/badge-lusca-npm.png)
 ![Build Status](images/badge-lusca-travisci.png)